Fritz-Ortiz/Fritz-Ortiz/README.md

 ## About Me

-Hello, I'm Fritz Ortiz, a software developer specializing in Python automation and data processing.
+Hello, I'm Fritz Ortiz, a full-stack software developer with a specialization in Automation.
 I enjoy building projects that challenge my skills and exploring new technologies.
 This is my GitHub profile, where I share my personal and open-source projects.

 ## Projects